Anlev Achieves New Milestones For Global Expansion

-HONG KONG, Oct 18, 2023 - (ACN Newswire) - Analogue Holdings Limited ("Analogue" or the "Company", together with its subsidiaries, collectively the "Group") (stock code: 1977), a leading electrical and mechanical ("E&M") engineering service provider in Hong Kong, is pleased to announce its global brand of lifts, escalators and moving walkways, Anlev Elevator Group ("Anlev"), has completed the acquisition of two lift companies in the United Kingdom, achieving another milestone in its strategy to go global.
+HONG KONG SAR - Media OutReach - 18 October 2023 - Analogue Holdings Limited ('Analogue' or the 'Company', together with its subsidiaries, collectively the 'Group') (stock code: 1977), a leading electrical and mechanical ('E&M') engineering service provider in Hong Kong, is pleased to announce its global brand of lifts, escalators and moving walkways, Anlev Elevator Group (' Anlev '), has completed the acquisition of two lift companies in the United Kingdom, achieving another milestone in its strategy to go global.

 About Analogue Holdings Limited